 See Related: Best Places to Travel in December on a Budget

 15. Museo de Arte de Puerto Rico

-This art museum, which is located in the former San Juan Municipal Hospital, showcases art by Puerto Rican and world artists in twenty-four exhibition halls.
-The building itself was constructed in 1920 and is beautiful on its own, but enjoying the art found inside is a great way to spend an afternoon.
+This art museum, located in the former San Juan Municipal Hospital, showcases art by Puerto Rican and world artists in twenty-four exhibition halls.
+The building was constructed in 1920 and is beautiful on its own, but enjoying the art inside is a great way to spend an afternoon.
 Entry is very affordable, and there are numerous guided tours from which to choose, so if you’re looking for cheap things to do in San Juan, this museum is a great option.

 16. Museo de Las Americas

 Museo de Las Americas is another art museum that’s worth checking out.
 It’s housed inside an old army barracks and has three permanent collections supported by various temporary exhibitions.
 All art inside is from the Americas with, as you might imagine, a special focus on art from Puerto Rico.